1915 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1915 Proof Wheat Penny Value

-The 1915 Proof No Mint Mark wheat penny stands as one of the rarest coins in the Lincoln cent series, with only 1,150 originally produced at Philadelphia.
-This extremely limited mintage creates fierce competition among collectors, as fewer than 80 examples are estimated to survive today.
+The 1915 Proof No Mint Mark wheat penny stands as one of the most coveted coins in the entire Lincoln cent series, with only 1,150 originally produced at Philadelphia for sale to collectors.
+This extraordinarily limited mintage creates fierce competition at auction, as the estimated number of survivors today is a fraction of even that tiny original production figure.

 1915 Proof Wheat Penny (RD) Price/Grade Chart